Danielis/SimCity/README.md

 ### Notes
 We've discussed with Professor Wilczynski about an issue with teammate work, so please take that into consideration for grading.
 We please ask you to contact him for the details.
 We are a four-person team creating a 6-person project with great emphasis on aesthetics and animation.
 We are down two people, one who dropped the course and one who submitted zero lines of code to the project and has not showing up to meetings.

+!!For V2, the professor told us to use our discretion in deciding what parts of the project we can and can't do with our smaller group.

 For V1, we were instructed to "include a simple market from one of your Restaurant deliveries, no animation" because of the no-contribution team member, but we were able to add a fully functioning market to our city, but we unfortunately ran out of time for full integration.

-For V2, the professor told us to use our discretion in deciding what parts of the project we can and can't do with our smaller group.
+There's only three restaurants integrated, Chris had trouble integrating his because he was sick.

 Our no-contribution team member was assigned to work on:
 + Market (which we fully implemented two of, but not fully integrated)